Akeley Pancake 35mm Camera

 Carl Akeley with his invention

-The camera was originally owned by Faxon M. Dean, ASC who was one of the earliest members of the American Society of Cinematographers.
-Faxon was a combat pilot in WWI and this experience helped him become known as one of the top aerial cinematographers after the war.
-He shot his first film in 1917 and throughout the 20's and 30's he principally worked for Jesse Lasky Productions.
+Akeley No. 70 was originally owned by Faxon M. Dean, ASC, who was one of the earliest members of the American Society of Cinematographers.
+Faxon was a combat pilot in WWI, and this experience helped him become known as one of the top aerial cinematographers after the war.
+He shot his first film in 1917, and throughout the 1920s and 1930s he principally worked for Jesse Lasky Productions.

 According to William Clothier (who became his assistant) he was the principal cinematographer on Paramount Pictures “WINGS” although many attribute the Akeley camera work to him.
 He remained an active member of the ASC and director of photography until the mid 1930’s when he began building sound blimps and camera accessories that were very popular.